 It’s easy to spot this landmark for its protruding 136-metre height and its unique oblique shape, something uncommon with communications towers.
 It is meant to represent the Olympic torch being carried in an athlete’s hand.

 A standard city bus which to my knowledge is the easiest and most convenient method of transport to reach the hill.
-You can catch bus 150 from Plaça Espanya (metro green line L3 or red L1).
+You can catch bus 150 from Plaça Espanya (metro: Espanya).

-From here you’ll be able to get to some of the biggest attractions on Montjuic: Poble Espanyol, the Miro Foundation, the Olympic Stadium, the Teleferica del Montjuïc station, Palau Sant Jordi, and Montjuïc Castle.
+From here you’ll be able to get to some of the biggest attractions in Montjuic: Poble Espanyol, the Miro Foundation, the Olympic Stadium, the Teleferica del Montjuïc station, Palau Sant Jordi, and Montjuïc Castle.

 The Bus Turistic to Montjuic

-Barcelona’s hop on hop off tourist bus is also a great option to see some of the most important Montjuïc landmarks.
+The Barcelona hop on hop off bus is also a great option to see some of the most important Montjuïc landmarks.

-This option would be ideal for families with children, people with mobility issues who won’t be able to walk around the park easily, and for anybody who’d rather enjoy the sights and sounds from the top of a double decker bus.
+This option would be ideal for families with children, people with mobility issues who won’t be able to walk around the park easily, and anybody who’d rather enjoy the sights and sounds from the top of a double-decker bus.

 The Montjuïc Funicular

 This can be caught from the Paral-lel metro stop (green line L3 or purple L2).

 It’ll leave you on Avinguda Miramar where you’ll be able to visit the surrounding garden.
 Right outside the exit of the funicular, you’ll find the Montjuïc Cable Car.